RoseCityRobotics/common_platform/docs/source/operations/sensors/imu_operations.md

 # IMU Operations

-This guide covers IMU (Inertial Measurement Unit) operations, setup, and troubleshooting for the PARTS Common Robotics Platform.
+This guide covers IMU (Inertial Measurement Unit) operations, setup, and troubleshooting for the RCR Common Robotics Platform.

 ## Overview